fenago/Grokking-Deep-Learning/Lab_11.md

 print_loss = total_loss / (len(data)/batch_size)
 print("Loss:",print_loss,"% Correct:",p_correct)

-You might ask, “Why iterate to 5?”
+You might ask, "Why iterate to 5?"
 As it turns out, the previous dataset didn’t have any example longer than six words.
 It read in five words and then attempted to predict the sixth.
 Even more important is the backpropagation step.
 Consider when you did a simple feedforward network classifying MNIST digits: the gradients always backpropagated all the